FOREX-Dollar weakens further after Fed's retreat

 “I do think that monetary policy in Japan has come to its useful end.
 Rates-wise, there’s a vacuum until we hit 109 yen, beyond that it’s the 105s.
 I certainly would not exclude this ends with a fall below 100 yen per dollar.”

-Options contracts coming due in April showed hedge funds and corporate buyers of currencies see the euro as more likely to gain than weaken - only the second time in almost four years that balance has flipped in the euro’s favour.

-None of that, however, disproves the argument that has supported the dollar for two years: that U.S. interest rates will rise more and remain higher than rates in Japan and the euro zone.
-Options dated further out this year still show a bias towards dollar strength, although pricing is tighter than it was.
+None of that disproves the argument that has supported the dollar for two years: that U.S. interest rates will rise more and remain higher than rates in Japan and the euro zone.

-The market’s two biggest euro bears, Deutsche Bank and Goldman Sachs, for now are sticking to forecasts for the dollar to reach parity with the single currency this year.
-Others are less aggressive, but still expect it to strengthen from here.
+The market’s two biggest euro bears, Deutsche Bank and Goldman Sachs, are sticking to forecasts the dollar will reach parity with the single currency this year.
+Others still expect it to strengthen from here.

 “Ultimately... the Fed (should be) in a position to hike rates again,” analysts from French bank Credit Agricole said.
-“This should mean that the longer-term risks for the dollar should be on the upside as it becomes an even more attractive investment currency.”
+“This should mean that the longer-term risks for USD should be on the upside as it becomes even more attractive investment currency.”
 (Reporting by Patrick Graham; editing by Larry King)